notSoTechnical/ROS/README.md

 Troubleshooting tips:

-**If you see this error: The above command works… The below command solve ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?**
+**If you see this error: ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?**

 => Add **sudo** in front of every command